yourhead/StacksAPI/stringEscaping.md

 * `-encodeHTML` - HTML  — Encoded for display on an HTML page (markup characters are hexadecimal encoded).
 * `-encodeHTMLAttribute` - HTML Attribute  — Encoded for use inside a double quoted HTML attribute (e.g. `target="blank"`).
 * `-encodeXML` - XML  — Encoded for use inside XML strings.
-* `-encodeFilename` - Filename  — Encoded for use as a file name on most filesystems.
+* `-encodeFilename` - Filename  — Encoded for use as a file name on most file systems.

 #### Example 1: showing various outputs using various encodings